m-lamonaca/programming-notes/CSS/CSS.md

 `a:hover {...}` selects a link when the mouse rolls over it (hover state).
 `a:active {...}` selects the link while it's being activated (clicked or otherwise).
-`selector:focus {...}` selects an element whent the user focuses on it (e.g. tab w/ keyboard).
-Often used on links, inputs, textareas.
+`selector:focus {...}` selects an element when the user focuses on it (e.g. tab w/ keyboard).
+Often used on links, inputs, text-areas.

 ### User Interface State Pseudo-Classes

-`input:enabled {...}` selects an input that is in the default state of enabled and aviable for use.
+`input:enabled {...}` selects an input that is in the default state of enabled and available for use.
-`input:disabled {...}` selects an input that has the attibute.
+`input:disabled {...}` selects an input that has the attribute.
 `input:checked {...}` selects checkboxes or radio buttons that are checked.
 `input:indeterminate {...}` selects checkboxes or radio button that has neither selected nor unselected.

 ### Structural & Position Pseudo-Classes

-`selector:first-child {...}` selects an element if it’s the first child within its parent.
+`selector:first-child {...}` selects an element if it's the first child within its parent.
-`selector:last-child {...}` selects an element if it’s the last element within its parent.
+`selector:last-child {...}` selects an element if it's the last element within its parent.
 `selector:only-child {...}` will select an element if it is the only element within a parent.

 `selector:first-of-type {...}` selects the first element of its type within a parent.